Cuchara, Colorado: Description

 Cuchara is situated on the eastern slopes of the Sangre de Cristo Mountains in south-central Colorado.
 It is west of the Spanish Peaks.
 Cucharas Pass, at almost 10,000 feet, is a few miles south of the town of Cuchara.
 The Cucharas River flows on the outskirts of town.
 The San Isabel National Forest surrounds the town.
+Cuchara is located along the Highway of Legends National Scenic Byway, an 82‑mile route designated as a National Scenic Byway in 2021.

 In Spanish, "cuchara" means "spoon," reflecting the area's valley being so shaped.
 A large number of locations are listed as having the name of "Cuchara" or some derivation there of in Huerfano County, including Cuchara Junction northeast of Walsenburg and the Cuchara Formation.

-This small town has a few small businesses such as restaurants and small hotels or lodges.
-This is a midpoint for stopping along the scenic State Highway 12.
+This small town has a few small businesses including restaurants, bars, local merchandise shops, small hotels, lodges, B&Bs, horseback riding and fishing outfits, and a community church.
+This is a stopping point along the scenic State Highway 12.